gabrielsoltz/metahub/README.md

 ## MetaTags

-You can also enrich your findings with tagging, by using the option `--meta-tags`
+**MetaHub** relies on [AWS Resource Groups Tagging API](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/overview.html) to query your the tags associated to your resources by using the option `--meta-tags.`

+Note that not all AWS resource type supports this API, you can check [supported services](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/supported-services.html).

 ```sh
 "arn:aws:ec2:eu-west-1:01234567890:security-group/sg-01234567890": {